 Antioxidant is a major buzz word, but does it really mean anything to you?
 Generally, I’m sure you understand that antioxidants are good, and that oxidation is not so good, therefore we want to prevent oxidation by eating and applying ANTIoxidants.
-That’s the superficial story, but if we are going to be telling you about how wonderful our antioxidant-rich products are, like our body oils and face serums, and sharing antioxidant-rich recipes like the Radical Avenger Breakfast Bowl, let’s go a little deeper.
+That’s the superficial story, but if we are going to be telling you about how wonderful our antioxidant-rich products are, like our body oils and face serums, and sharing antioxidant-rich recipes like our Longevity Breakfast Smoothie, let’s go a little deeper.
 I have to talk some chemistry and biology here.
 But, just try to forget the PTSD from your awful high-school science teacher, and I promise to be gentle.
 Deep breath…

 Want the antioxidants without the science?
 Check out some of our favorite antioxidant-rich products!